GNOME/glib/docs/reference/gio/gio.rst

 unknown protocol.
 To avoid this, prefix them with a path such as ``./``, or with the ``file:`` protocol.

+Volumes, drives and mounts are limited to the ones which are considered interesting to the user, such as removable drives.
+System mounts will not be shown, meaning the output from ``gio mount`` is not equivalent to the output from tools like ``fdisk``, and ``gio monitor --mounts`` will only list events relevant to selected mounts.

 COMMANDS
 --------